Demetrius Augustine Gallitzin

 Demetrius Augustine Gallitzin (Дими́трий Дими́триевич Голи́цын, December 22, 1770 – May 6, 1840) was an emigre Russian aristocrat and Catholic priest known as "The Apostle of the Alleghenies" and also in the United States as Prince Gallitzin.
 He was a member of the House of Golitsyn.

-Since 2005, he has been under consideration for canonization by the Catholic Church.
-His current title is Servant of God, granted by Pope Benedict XVI in 2005.
+Since 2005, he has been under consideration for beatification by the Catholic Church; he was thus titled a Servant of God.

 Early life

 Gallitzin was born into nobility on December 22, 1770 at The Hague.
 His father, Prince Dimitri Alexeievich, the Russian ambassador to the Netherlands, was an intimate friend of Voltaire and a follower of Diderot.
 His mother was the Prussian Countess Adelheid Amalie von Schmettau, the daughter of Field Marshall Samuel von Schmettau.

 When Prince Demitri was about two years old, the Empress Catherine the Great visited The Hague, and as a sign of special favor to his father, cradled the child in her arms and appointed the boy an officer of the guard.
 He was raised as a nominal member of the Russian Orthodox Church, although his father, like many Russian aristocrats of his age, had little connection to or fondness for religion.
 As was fashionable at the time, the household's language was French, which was Prince Dmitri's native tongue.

 In his youth, his most constant companion was William Frederick, son of William V, then reigning Stadtholder of the Netherlands.
 This friendship continued even after William became King of the Netherlands and Duke of Luxemburg as William I. Each summer, his mother would take Dimitri and his sister traveling to the principal cities of Germany, explaining to them important geographical or historical features.
 Demetri was, by nature, rather reserved and timid.
 His sister made friends more readily, but Dimitri kept them longer.

 After his mother's return to Catholicism in 1786, he was greatly influenced by her circle of intellectuals, priests, and aristocrats.
 At the age of 17, Prince Dimitri was formally received into the Catholic Church.
 To please his mother, whose birth (1748) and marriage (1768), occurred on 28 August, the feast of Saint Augustine, he assumed at the confirmation that name, and after that wrote his name Demetrius Augustine.
 A first cousin, Yelizaveta Golitsyna, would also eventually convert and join the Society of the Sacred Heart, founding several religious houses in the United States.

 His father, who had been planning a military career for him, was quite unhappy with the change and was barely dissuaded from sending his son to Saint Petersburg, where he hoped a stint in a Russian Guards Regiment would force his son back into Orthodoxy.
 In 1792, his son was appointed aide-de-camp to General von Lillien, the commander of the Austrian troops in the Duchy of Brabant; but, after the death of Leopold II of Austria and the murder of King Gustav III of Sweden, Prince Dimitri, like all other foreigners, was dismissed from Austrian Service.